SteeltoeOSS/Documentation/docs/messaging/amqp.md

 ## Resilience: Recovering from Errors and Broker Failures

-Some of the key (and most popular) high-level features that Steeltoe AMQP provides are to do with recovery and automatic re-connection in the event of a protocol error or broker failure.
+Some of the key (and most popular) high-level features that Steeltoe RabbitMQ provides are to do with recovery and automatic re-connection in the event of a protocol error or broker failure.
 We have seen all the relevant components already in this guide, but it should help to bring them all together here and call out the features and recovery scenarios individually.

 The primary reconnection features are enabled by the `CachingConnectionFactory` itself.